monome/docs/docs/setup.md

 serialosc runs in the background and converts serial communication (over USB) into [OSC](/docs/osc). applications can query serialosc to connect to the grid and arc.

-**mac: use the built-in driver. you may need to remove the FTDI driver if you installed it prior: (open a terminal as paste: `sudo rm -rf /Library/Extensions/FTDIUSBSerialDriver.kext`)

-**windows: manually install the [FTDI VCP driver](http://www.ftdichip.com/Drivers/VCP.htm) (*not* the D2XX driver)**

 **linux: see the [linux setup guide](/docs/linux)**

 **raspberry pi: see the [raspbian setup guide](/docs/raspbian)**